HSL-UCSC/drone-control/README.md

 ## Base Station Setup
 #### Optitrack
+1) Setup the lab environment usin
-1) Launch Motive, and follow the video tutorial found [here](https://drive.google.com/file/d/18uIZ4nmRBpClOAIvb6bXcjtSB3jgUkA6/view) in order to calibrate, create a rigid body, and stream pose data.
+2) Launch Motive, and follow the setup information [here](https://drive.google.com/file/d/1L1sxEXfT48VfdwTWLkfaXu4BEOR6mXXr/view?usp=share_link) and video tutorial [here](https://drive.google.com/file/d/18uIZ4nmRBpClOAIvb6bXcjtSB3jgUkA6/view) in order to calibrate, create a rigid body, and stream pose data.
-2) Once Motive has been setup to stream data to the base station, you will need to download the [NatNetSDK](https://optitrack.com/software/natnet-sdk/) from Optitrack's website.
+3) Once Motive has been setup to stream data to the base station, you will need to download the [NatNetSDK](https://optitrack.com/software/natnet-sdk/) from Optitrack's website.
 Our Matlab script can then load the library required to interface with Motive's data stream.
 When initializing MocapAPI class, provide a correct file path to the NatNetSDK.

 #### HC12
 <img align="right" src="https://imgaz.staticbg.com/thumb/large/oaupload/banggood/images/2B/84/c2010326-344d-4513-98cd-879ea4f7ab16.jpg" alt="drawing" width="300"/><!--